 Need to know

 Winchester is home to what some believe was King Arthur's legendary round table.

-We are spoilt rotten when it comes to interesting markets to browse in Winchester, including Taste of the South on Wednesdays, a shabby chic, bric-a-brac and vintage market on Thursdays, a food and household goods market on Fridays and Saturday and Hampshire Farmers' Market, on the second and last Sundays of each month.
-With over 90 stalls offering a wide range of produce from watercress to water buffalo steaks, organic products to ostrich meat, it's officially the largest in the UK and has been voted best in the country.
-Finally Winchester's Christmas Market in the grounds of Winchester Cathedral is world famous and attracts festive visitors from far and wide.
+We are spoilt rotten when it comes to interesting markets to browse in Winchester, including regular, food, bric-a-brac, vintage and household goods markets.
+Not least, Winchester's magical Christmas Market in the grounds of Winchester Cathedral is world famous and attracts festive visitors from far and wide.

-Our city also boasts a great balance of big name national chains (often in period buildings, adding to the town centre's character) and interesting, unique independent shops.
-Local supermarkets include Sainsbury's, Tesco and Waitrose.
-And a few of our favourite independent shops are The Good Life Farm Shop, Kingsgate Wine & Provisions, Toscanaccio, and butchers Barlows, Hursley High Class and John Robinson.
-Food shopping done, we love to browse the many clothes, book and gift shops on and around the highstreet, including Forme, Dinghams, Kingsgate Prints & Books, P&G Wells, The Hambledon, Woodruffs and Warren & Son.
+Our city also boasts a great balance of big name national chains (often in period buildings, adding to the city centre's character) and interesting, unique independent shops.
+Local supermarkets include Sainsbury's, Tesco, Aldi and Waitrose.
+And a few of our favourite independent food shops are Cobbs Farm Shop, Kingsgate Wine & Provisions, The General Store, Hursley High Class and John Robinson butchers.
+Food shopping done, we love to browse the many clothes, book, jewellery, furniture and gift shops on and around the High Street, including H&B Style, Mint Tea, Sass and Edge, Consortium, P&G Wells, The Hambledon, and Warren & Son.